 6. Make a habit of writing notes: Keeping notes and revising through the notes helps revise better.
 Self-made notes are so handy that you can easily revise.
 It also helps to retain and recall in a better way, and in the examination gives an edge.

-7. Revision: After completed 60 - 70% of the RPSC RAS exam syllabus, a candidate is advised to opt for simulated test series, meaning attempting full-length tests.
+7. Revision: After completing 60 - 70% of the RPSC RAS exam syllabus, a candidate is advised to opt for simulated test series, meaning attempting full-length tests.
 So, to develop that understanding and practice, learn by attempting the mocks in real exam-like situations.
 Remember revision is the key to success.